canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q4/QuestionText.md

     - a `Plant` constructor that is visible to other classes and accepts a `String` and uses it to initialize the **breed** field

+You need to add the following items:

 - Methods:
     - a `setBreed` method which accepts a `String` and uses it to set the value of the **breed** field
     - a `getBreed` method which returns the value stored in the **breed** field
+    - a `toString` method which return the string `"My breed is " + breed`